mllngtn/edmill-11ty/src/pages/about-me.md

             I previously lived in London, UK, where I worked for Intohand, a mobile and web development agency, and before that <a href="https://mackbooks.co.uk/" target="blank">MACK Books</a>, an art and photography publishing house.
         </p>
         <p>
-            I moved to from New Zealand to Vancouver in December 2022.
+            I have spent the last year living in Vancouver, Canada, and will return to New Zealand in December 2023.
 During my time in Canada I've worked part-time as a freelancer while also bringing up my <a href="https://github.com/wesbos/dad-jokes" title="dad jokes!" target="blank">daughter</a>, who was born in March 2022.
         </p>
     </div>
     <picture>